phoenix-rtos/phoenix-rtos-doc/utils/psh/index.md

-# Phoenix Shell (psh)
+# Feniks Shell (psh)

-The Phoenix Shell is a compact program that enables you to control Phoenix-RTOS from the command line.
+The Feniks Shell is a compact program that enables you to control Feniks-RTOS from the command line.

-`psh` presents itself with a command line where user can enter commands to control the Phoenix-RTOS system, manage files and processes.
+`psh` presents itself with a command line where user can enter commands to control the Feniks-RTOS system, manage files and processes.

 ## Overview